 5. Nova Scotia Cooking Classes

 Class is in at the DesBarres Manor Inn kitchen this fall.
-With a focus on modern Canadian cuisine with regional Nova Scotia influence, the Inn’s culinary team will teach you the secrets behind the renowned cuisine in the DesBarres Manor Inn restaurant.
+With a focus on authentic food from Nova Scotia’s Eastern Shore, the Inn’s culinary team will teach you the secrets behind the local dishes served in the DesBarres Manor Inn restaurant.

 6. Drive Route 16